leadwire-apm/leadwire-portail/README.md

 ## Sending mail

-Sending mail is differed task.
-It can be has a cron (every minutes for example)
+Sending mail is deferred task.
+It can be a cron (every minutes for example)

 ```bin/console swiftmailer:spool:send --env=prod```